nicolas-lair/nicolas-lair.github.io/index.md

 ---
 ## Who I am

 I am currently a PhD candidate in the [Robot Cognition Laboratory](https://robotcognitionlab.pagesperso-orange.fr/) under the supervision of Dr. Peter Ford Dominey.
 We are a multidisciplinary CNRS & Inserm team of psychology, robotics and neuroscience researchers working to understand human cognition and to develop smart developmental robots.
 Funded by [Cloud Temple](https://www.cloud-temple.com/?lang=en), I am working on personal digital assistants that can learn from their interaction with users.
-Our goal is to draw inspiration from the way young children learn and use language to create smart agent that can learn to interpret a user request and perform it in smart home environment.
+Our goal is to draw inspiration from the way young children learn and use language to create an AI agent that can learn to interpret a user request and perform it in smart home environment.

 Before that, I worked as a Data Scientist at [Qucit](https://qucit.com/), a smart cities startup in Bordeaux developping AI-based solutions for shared transportation and urban planning.